andchir/shopker-wiki/Specification.md

-**Shopkeeper** - engine to create an online store.
-Used: PHP framework Symfony 4.x, Angular 7+, MongoDB 3+.
+**Shopker** - engine to create an online store.
+Used: PHP framework Symfony 5.x, Angular 11+, MongoDB 4+.

 Features
 --------